 I love to entertain and serve dinner on the beach.
-The sunset provides an amazing backdrop for a fun dinner with girlfriends.
+The sunset provides an amazing backdrop for a fun dinner with friends and family.

 Dinner on the beach.
 It’s one of my favorite ways to entertain.
 It’s so special that it’s almost hard to explain.

 What makes dinner at our beach so special?
 I think it has something to do with scrunching your toes in the sand, sitting oceanfront with a view of the sunset, listening to the sound of the waves, drinking great wine, and eating great food.
-And you get to do all of this with some really great friends.
+And you get to do all of this with family and friends.

 Does it get any better than this?

 It’s been unseasonably warm in Southern California and the weather in Ventura was absolutely perfect this weekend.
-I spent four days at our beach house with four of my girlfriends celebrating my best friend’s birthday.
+I spent four days at our beach house with family and friends.

-We spent a great weekend at the beach.
-We walked, we biked, and we ate out at a restaurant one night (where we sat outside and socially distanced).
+We spent a great weekend at the beach as we walked, biked, and ate out at a restaurant one night.
 We cooked, played games, watched some sports and laughed a lot.

-On Saturday night we celebrated the birthday girl with a dinner on the beach.
-This was the first time my girlfriends had dined on the beach like this and it was so much fun to spoil them.
+On Saturday night we celebrated with a dinner on the beach.
+This was the first time some of my friends had enjoyed dinner on the beach like this and it was so much fun to spoil them.

 The dinner was a bit last minute because the fog came in at about ten that morning and stayed for a few hours.
 I was afraid that we wouldn’t be able to dine on the beach but it burned off in the afternoon.
 That’s when I knew we could have dinner on the beach.